clee-dev/blockade.js/README.md

 Blockade.js is a library that provides easy object storage powered by an underlying blockchain datastructure which provides an immutable history.

 *(This is a private, in-memory blockchain - not a decentralized public blockchain like bitcoin/ethereum.
-The purpose is to utilize blockchains to provide object storage similar to a simple key-value store, not to create another public blockchain network)*
+The purpose is to utilize blockchains to provide object storage similar to a simple key-value store, not to create another public blockchain network.
+This was mostly a project for learning.)*

 *Contributions welcome!*